Don’t Sleep Like This — It’s Your Choice!

 Traditional Uses of Herbs: Lobelia, Meadowsweet, Thyme, Cramp Bark, Meadowsweet

-Lobelia, used to support the respiratory system.
+Lobelia used to support the respiratory system.
 This herb, when taken before bed, promotes the respiratory system to maintain safe blood oxygen levels.
 It should be used in conjunction with Meadowsweet which boosts the digestive system to enhance absorption.

 Thyme has traditionally been used to enhance pleural activity and makes an excellent contribution to maintaining sufficient respiration.
 To round out the combination, Chamomile & Cramp Bark promotes relaxation within the musculoskeletal system.
 Meadowsweet is added to help aid the absorption in the stomach.

-This “bouquet” of herbs is a wholistic, natural approach that is non-habit forming, and no-preconditioning is required.
+This “bouquet” of herbs is a holistic, natural approach that is non-habit forming, and no-preconditioning is required.
 Would you like a natural herbal approach or continue down a path of expensive, invasive and possibly even dangerous alternative options?
 Take your nights back and join the millions of others that wake up feeling relaxed, energized and ready for the day because of a restful uninterrupted night’s sleep!